TACC/Core-CMS/README.md

     _You may create additional accounts as needed._

-The CMS admin site should now be accessible at http://localhost:8000/admin.
+The CMS admin site should now be accessible at http://localhost:8000/admin (or at the port defined in a `docker-compose.custom.yml`).

 [docker-exec-bash]: https://docs.docker.com/engine/reference/commandline/exec/#run-docker-exec-on-a-running-container